This story is featured in the Nov. 16 issue of the Magazine.

 We sit quietly during the few moments it takes for the sun to draw itself into a white ball and drop into the sea.
 A young man silhouetted along the beach thrusts his arm into the violet sky and shouts Ayiti! — the Creole name for this magical land.
 His proclamation is directed at no one in particular, yet for everyone to hear.
 His exuberance cements a truth I have considered for some time: Happiness arises not so much from having things, as from having hope.

-Related coverage:Architecture by Moonlight: Rebuilding Haiti, Redrafting a Life,” published by the University of Missouri Press.
+Paul E. Fallon is a writer and architect in Cambridge.
+This essay is adapted from his memoir, "Architecture by Moonlight: Rebuilding Haiti, Redrafting a Life," published by the University of Missouri Press.
 Copyright 2014.
-Send comments to email@example.com.
+Send comments to firstname.lastname@example.org.